 - Inhaled smoke from a burning poison ivy plant

 - Has the rash on his or her face

 - Has a rash on a large part of his or her body

 In these cases, your child's healthcare provider may prescribe a prescription medicine such as:

 - Corticosteroid shot (injection)

-What are possible complications of poison ivy rash?The rash may become infected with bacteria.
+What are the possible complications of poison ivy rash in a child?The rash may become infected with bacteria.
 It may also cause scarring.